 Best’s Great Western Cabernet Franc

 Best’s Great Western Cabernet Franc is sourced from the Concongella vineyard.
-It has a reddish / brown colour with a really minty, eucalpytus nose, some leafy and spicy notes.
+It has a reddish / brown colour with a really minty, eucalyptus nose, some leafy and spicy notes.
 The palate is predominantly red fruit with some spicy, peppery notes and some green, leafy characteristics typical of Cabernet Franc.
-The palate is soft, smooth but perhaps a little short.
+The palate is soft, smooth, but perhaps a little short.
 It is in pretty good shape for a 12 year old Cabernet Franc.
 Serve it lightly chilled, perhaps after 20 to 30 minutes in the fridge, and let it warm up in the glass.

 Best’s Great Western Cabernet Franc Food & Wine match